crslancpl/CloudForest/README.md

 # CloudForest

-[!warning] If you are looking for a good text editor, choose other editors, this project is not done yet.
+[!WARNING] If you are looking for a good text editor, choose other editors, this project is not done yet.
 It has even less functions than gedit and Notepad.

 This is the source code of the code editor.
 <br/><br/>